streeter-phelps/streeter-phelps/README.md

 ## 🚀 About Me

-I'm a passionate researcher with a strong enthusiasm in GIS, Remote Sensing, Machine Learning and Data Science.
+I'm a passionate researcher with a strong enthusiasm for GIS, Remote Sensing, Machine Learning, and Data Science.
 My goal is to turn raw data into meaningful insights and actionable decisions.

 ## 🛠️ Skills